fredt34/GeeDeePermark/README.md

 ## Goal

-Provide a simple API to have images watermarked with a given text - So People Don't Ever Have To Send Their Unprotected ID Documents.
+Provide a simple API to have images watermarked with a given text - So Your Apps Will Never Store Unprotected ID Documents Again.

 ## Definition